-In Windows 8, Replace or Skip Files dialog opens.
+In Windows 8 and 8.1, Replace or Skip Files dialog opens.
 Click Replace the file in the destination if you are sure about it; click Skip this file to cancel copying or moving; or use Compare info for both files to see a comparison of file details.

 File conflict resolution dialog displays details and check boxes for source and destination files and folders.
 Use check boxes to select the item to keep and then click Continue.

 If there are multiple file name conflicts in Windows Vista and 7, there is also an option to repeat the selected action for every conflict.
 Click to check the Do this for the next <number> conflicts check box and then click the desired action button.